How to license Microsoft Windows Embedded

 Windows Embedded licensing is defined in a way to allow a low upfront investment as the majority of the cost involved only applies once your device is ready for shipment and successful selling.

-- Embedded OEM Customer (OEM) contacts SILICA, Microsoft Authorized Embedded Distributor.
+- Embedded OEM Customer (OEM) contacts Avnet Silica, Microsoft Authorized Embedded Distributor.

-- OEM obtains evaluation software or purchases a full version toolkit from SILICA.
+- OEM obtains evaluation software or purchases a full version toolkit from Avnet Silica.

-- SILICA provides a link per e-mail of appropriate Embedded OEM Customer License Agreement (OEM CLA) and Additional Licensing Provisions (ALPs) at time of toolkit purchase.
+- Avnet Silica provides a link per e-mail of appropriate Embedded OEM Customer License Agreement (OEM CLA) and Additional Licensing Provisions (ALPs) at time of toolkit purchase.

 Embedded OEM Customer License Agreement (OEM CLA)